 Patching vs Repairing vs Replacing

 Once you have identified the type and severity of damage to your asphalt driveway, you can decide whether to patch, repair, or replace it.
 Patching involves filling small cracks and holes with a specialized asphalt patching material.
 Repairing usually involves removing the damaged area and applying a new asphalt layer to that specific section.
 Replacing, on the other hand, involves removing the entire driveway and starting a new.
+Each option has advantages and disadvantages, depending on the type and severity of the damage.
+For example:- Patching is ideal for minor cracks and surface damage, and it’s a quick and inexpensive solution that can prolong the driveway’s life for a few years.

 - Repairing is ideal for more extensive damage, such as deep potholes, and it can help restore the driveway’s structural integrity.
 However, it can be more costly and time-consuming than patching.